yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 6. In the Azure portal navigate to **Resource Groups** and select on the **CloudShopRG1-asr** resource group.
 Notice that the virtual machines and network interfaces have all been deleted, leaving only the resources ASR initial created to support protection and the manually-created public IP address.

 ## After the hands-on lab

-You should follow all steps provided *after* attending the hands-on lab.

 ### Task 1: Delete the resource groups created